zama-ai/fhevmjs/docs/solidity/functions.md

 - `euint8`
 - `euint16`
 - `euint32`

+Note that in the backend, FHE operations are only defined on same-type operands.
+Therefore, the `TFHE` Solidity library will do implicit upcasting if necessary.

+Most binary operators are also defined with a mix of ciphertext and plaintext inputs.
+In this case, operators can take as input operands of the following types

+- `euint8`
+- `euint16`
+- `euint32`
 - `uint8`
 - `uint16`
 - `uint32`

+under the condition that the size of the `uint` operand is at most the size of the `euint` operand.
+For example, `add(uint8 a, euint8 b)` is defined but `add(uint16 a, euint16 b)` is not.
-Note that ciphertext-plaintext operations may take less time to compute than ciphertext-ciphertext operations.
+Note that these ciphertext-plaintext operations may take less time to compute than ciphertext-ciphertext operations.

 Note that in the backend, FHE operations are only defined on same-type operands.
 Therefore, the `TFHE` Solidity library will do implicit upcasting if necessary.